 How to leverage your basset hound-ness as a photographer to get more bookings

 Traditional, simple to navigate website and system.
 Get them on the phone!
-Maybe list a “starting price” on the website but don’t reveal everything until you give your clients a full dose of your personality.
-Get them on the phone, build a relationship first.
+Maybe list a “starting price” on the website, but don’t reveal everything until you give your clients a full dose of your personality.
+Get them on the phone and build a relationship first.